astiob/digimon-survive-gamepad-support/README.txt

  2. Download BepInEx 5 x64 from https://github.com/BepInEx/BepInEx/releases

- 3. Unpack BepInEx into the game's folder, so that the folder looks like this:
+ 3. Copy/extract BepInEx into the game's folder, so that the folder looks like this:

         BepInEx
         DigimonSurvive_Data